-Since its beginning in 1970, Glastonbury has steadily got bigger and bigger over the past 43 years, starting with 1500, and now currently draws over 170,000 to Pilton in Somerset each summer for a celebration of music, art, and culture.
+Since its beginning in 1970, Glastonbury has steadily got bigger and bigger over the past four decades years to become the most iconic festival on the planet.
+Starting with just 1500 at tickets for just £1, Glasto now draws over 170,000 to Pilton in Somerset each summer for a celebration of music, art, and culture.

-Somehow, even while drawing more prolific and varied artists to perform on it's many stages, it has kept an inkling of its hippie roots.
+Somehow, even after demanding performances from some of the biggest and most seminal acts on the planet to perform across it's many stages, Glasto has kept an inkling of its hippie roots.
 The idea to start the festival was that of Michael Eavis, who owns Worthy Farm in Pilton, and was inspired by a festival he attended in 1969 where Led Zeppelin performed in Bath.

 Glastonbury has changed a lot from the price to the size, but it's obviously got something that keeps people flocking to Somerset every year.
-As we draw closer to the 2013 event, we have taken a look every event since 1970, and have pulled together weird and wonderful facts from every year.
+As we look forward to next year's event, we have taken a look every event since 1970, and have pulled together weird and wonderful facts from every year.

 1970: The first festival, and originally called Glastonbury Fayre.
-Costing one pound (with free milk included) Glastonbury 1970 was held the day after Jimi Hendrix died.
+Costing £1 (with free milk included) Glastonbury 1970 was held the day after Jimi Hendrix died.
 Around 1500 people attended, and it was headlined by Tyrannosaurus Rex - stepping in for the Kinks who failed to show up.

 1971: Back for a second year Glastonbury Fayre had Hawkwind and Traffic headlining, while David Bowie played his first, of three appearances (to date), on Worthy Farm.

-1978: This, the third year of Glastonbury Fayre one wasn't planned as per se.
+1978: This, the third year of Glastonbury Fayre, wasn't planned per se.
 People showed up, en route from Stone Henge as they heard a festival was set to take place.
 After a discussion, it was decided that indeed, a festival would happen.
 It was powered by a caravan and a makeshift stage, there were no headline acts as such.

 1981: Back with a new name, Glastonbury Festival, 1981 saw the arrival of a permanent Pyramid Stage, which when not used as a stage was a cow shed.
 Hawkwind were among the bands performing.